5 Reasons Why a Tooth Extraction is Necessary

 There are two types of tooth extractions.
 Simple tooth extraction and surgical tooth extraction.
 A simple extraction is done using local anesthesia on the tooth which is easily acceptable.
 Surgical extraction is required on the tooth which is not easily accessible.

-Tooth extraction is often the last resort treatment recommended by your dentist when it is no longer possible to save your tooth.
+Tooth extraction is often the last resort treatment recommended by your dentist in Rego Park when it is no longer possible to save your tooth.
 Here are some reasons you might require dental extraction.

 A tooth extraction might be required when a tooth is damaged beyond repair.
 The tooth must be extracted towards preventing the decay or the infection from spreading to the other healthy teeth in your mouth.

 A viable solution to periodontal disease